DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - In a gray-box test, the tester evaluates the software from a user perspective but has access to the source code as the test is conducted.
             - In grey-box or partial testing, the penetration testers are provided with partial information before testing.
 This can help the tester potentially find vulnerabilities and exploit them more than if the tester knew no information about the environment before testing.
             - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing
             - Partial-box (formerly grey) testing is when the tester has some internal knowledge of the environment.
+Partial knowledge emulates an attack coming from someone such as a customer, contractor, vendor, or employee who has some knowledge of the business before the attack.
             - these tests are sometimes called "**partially known environment**" tests
         - 🔴**black-box penetration test (Closed-box or Zero-knowledge testing)**:
             - does not provide attackers with any information prior to the attack